kcarnold/cs344/content/units/04models/lab/index.md

 1. Considering the gradient of the bias parameter with respect to the MSE: if the value of the gradient is *positive*, which direction do we need to move to get a lower MSE?
 2. If the value of the gradient is *negative*, which direction do we need to move to get a lower MSE?
 3. What can we say about the gradient when the parameter minimizes the MSE?
-4. What would we need to change in order to use gradient descent to minimize the MAE instead?
+4. What would we need to change in order to use gradient descent to minimize the MAE (mean *absolute* error) instead?

+- Which of the following is 0 at the optimal value: the bias, loss, or gradient?

 *In future labs you will turn in these questions.
 For this lab it's optional.*